What the study found

 - The paper proves existence of solutions for a Cauchy-Dirichlet problem.

-- The results require a closeness assumption on the exponents.
+- The results depend on a closeness assumption on the exponents.

-- The abstract says this assumption ensures that a certain power of the solution has a gradient.
+- That assumption guarantees that a certain power of the solution has a gradient.

 Disclosure